-A survey released in early February 2017 by the U.S. Centers for Disease Control states that around 8 million people ages 20 to 29, or nearly 10 percent the entire millennial generation, suffers from some kind of hearing loss.
+A survey released in early February 2017 by the U.S. Centers for Disease Control states that around 8 million people ages 20 to 29, or nearly 10 percent the entire millennial generation, suffer from some kind of hearing loss.
 This amounts to 7 percent of this age group who can’t hear high-pitched sounds.
 This figure goes up to 10 percent of people from ages 30 to 39.

 Men More Than Women